ray-project/ray/doc/source/workflows/basics.rst

 Dynamic workflows
 -----------------

-Workflow tasks can be dynamically created in the runtime.
-In theory, Ray DAG is static which means a DAG node can't be returned in a DAG node.
-For example, the following code is invalid:
+Ray DAGs are static -- returning a node from another node isn't a valid way to construct a graph.
+For example, the following code prints a DAG node, not the output of `bar`:

 .. testcode::

     @ray.remote
-    def bar(): ...
+    def bar():
+        print("Hello from bar!")

     @ray.remote
     def foo():
-        return bar.bind() # This is invalid since Ray DAG is static
+        # This is evaluated at runtime, not in DAG construction.

-    try:
-        ray.get(foo.bind().execute()) # This will error
-    except ray.exceptions.RayTaskError:
-        print("Ray DAG is static")
+        return bar.bind()

+    # Executing `foo` returns the `bar` DAG node, *not* its result.
+    print("Output of foo DAG:", type(ray.get(foo.bind().execute())))

 .. testoutput::

-    Ray DAG is static

-Workflow introduces a utility function called ``workflow.continuation`` which makes Ray DAG node can return a DAG in the runtime:
+    Output of foo DAG: <class 'ray.dag.function_node.FunctionNode'>

+To enable dynamically executing DAG nodes at runtime, workflows introduces a utility function called ``workflow.continuation``:

 .. testcode::